pranavpr/cardinfo.github.io/_posts/2019-12-19-hdfc-bank-infinia-credit-card-review.md

 ### Verdict

-Needless to say HDFC Bank Infinia Credit Card is currently the best credit card one can get in India.
+Needless to say HDFC Bank Infinia Credit Card is currently one of the best credit cards one can get in India.
 33% reward rate using [10X program](/hdfc-smartbuy-10x-rewards-even-more-rewarding-with-december-2019-update/) is really phenomenal.
 Unlimited lounge access worldwide, golf privileges across the globe and a dedicated support line to quickly talk to a human are cherries on the top.
 If you get invited for this card by HDFC Bank, just accept it without giving a second thought.
 This card will pay you back, many times the annual fee charged, within no time.

 {% include star-rating.html rating=5 rewards=5 fees=5 features=5 %}